 While creating a world picture that is different from the stereotype of Idol worship, the intention is to explore a methodological reference based on artistic practice, to show that Idol worship has developed from the spiritual boundary of subject fantasy into contemporary mythology, spirituality, survival, the ideal structured narrative.

 In this essay, the first chapter "What is Idol worship", explores the realistic significance of idol worship and defines the deep relationship between idol worship and the broken background of grand narrative in critical reading and expresses the complex situation yet obvious anxiety arising from idol worship as spiritual life.

-The second chapter of the essay " Idol worship and the Subject " is based on philosopher Immanuel Kant's theory of "objet petit a".
+The second chapter of the essay " Idol worship and the Subject " is based on philosopher Jacques Lacan's theory of "objet petit a".
 Through the retrospect of the root of idol worship, the inner connection between human subject consciousness and image construction is discussed, and the root cause of idol worship's desire is pointed out.

 The third chapter of the essay, " The subject narrative from "Infatuation" to "Mysterious"", explores the purpose of the practical method, presents the idols I constructed through my imagination on the idealised idol, subject and symbol; Based on my own observation, experience, and reflection, I interpret the subject's personal symbolic narrative experience from infatuation to mysterious in idol worshipping.

 From the exploration of idol worship to the recollection of the truth to the rescue strategy of delusion, the whole process contains my personal understanding of cognition and perception, complex spiritual experience, and clarifies the situation of the self, including a sense of the composition of the self.
 Deeper understanding: how do we recognise the real meaning of our fantasy, discover the ambiguous activities in the structure of consciousness, understand our own symbolic desire and instinct, and reconstruct our relationship with fantasy.